hackerESQ/laravel-watcher/README.md

 ### Passing Context

 Finally, you will notice you can pass `$context` to the anonymous function.
-This `$context` variable contains the trigger name and the original request object.
+This `$context` object contains the trigger name and the original request.

 ## Complete Examplee